 – Climb Alerts if you climb more than 500m in a day after 3,000m.

 – Contact information for Embassies and Consulates.

 For an individual trekker, finding a proper lodge to stay overnight can be quite difficult.
 You have to inquire about the services and do a lot of field work in before finding an affordable hotel with services you need.
 Also, most of the hotels have rooms with two beds and thus, it is like you are paying for two.
 But what’s great about traveling solo is that you have complete freedom to choose your hotel unlike the organized trek led by guides who are likely to take you to the hotels where they get a higher commission from rather than the hotels with better services.
 Also, you are likely to find someone who you can share the room with.
 One has a very wide variety of accommodation options in Everest Base Camp Trek from homestay to moderate to luxury lodges.
 Homestay can also be another cheap option.
 We have compiled information about every single lodge along with the services they provide, the price they charge and contact details for pre-booking and more in our ‘Trekking In Nepal’ App.
 You can download it for detailed information.

 4. Flight Tickets:

-Flight booking is another thing that you have to do on your own.
+Flight booking to Lukla is another thing that you have to do on your own.
 However, Airlines Corporation like Tara Air has made booking the tickets via Internet.
 There are alternative routes to travel to Everest Base Camp too if you are worried about flight cancellation.

 Another most unexpected expense that you are likely to incur as you go higher in the altitude is expenditure on water.
 Do not overlook this matter.
 Drinking a lot of water is very important while you are trekking.
 That is your ultimate guide to staying healthy.
 Filling hot water can charge you a lot ranging from $1 to $3 as you march to a higher altitude.
 So, either you learn to drink cold water make sure you have a certain budget separated for water.